Constellations

 The stars in Lupus are dim; therefore, you may want to trace out the forms of the Scorpion and Centaur first.
 Then look toward the dark patch of sky between them.
 Lupus and Norma both reside here: Lupus has brighter stars and sits farther north than Norma.

 Lupus looks vaguely like the wolf it represents.
-From the Northern Hemisphere, you may only see the head of the Wolf near Scorpius.
+Plus. from the Northern Hemisphere, you may only see the head of the Wolf near Scorpius.
 From the south, Lupus will be close to overhead on June evenings.

-Lupus and Centaurus outlined in night sky and man pointing to sky.
+Constellations Lupus and Centaurus outlined in white on dark blue sky and man pointing to sky.

 View at EarthSky Community Photos. | Prateek Pandey in Bhopal, India, captured this photo of Lupus and Centaurus on April 18, 2021.
 He wrote: “The constellation Lupus – its name is Latin for wolf – lies between Scorpius and Centaurus.”
 Thank you, Prateek!